-Candidates for the MS degree in speech, language, and auditory pathology may select from the following major emphasis areas: audiology, communication sciences, speech-language pathology.
+Candidates for the MS degree in speech, language, and auditory pathology may select from the major emphasis areas of speech-language pathology and communication sciences.

-The audiology and speech-language pathology emphasis areas are professional programs designed to prepare students for immediate placement in public school and other clinical positions.
-Persons completing either of these programs of study meet all academic and clinical requirements for certification by the American Speech-Language-Hearing Association, licensure in North Carolina as well as in most other states, and graduate certification by the North Carolina State Department of Public Instruction.
-The graduate programs in speech-language pathology and audiology are accredited by the Council of Academic Accreditation.
+The speech-language pathology emphasis area is a professional program designed to prepare students for immediate placement in public school and other clinical positions.
+Persons completing this program of study must meet all academic and clinical requirements for certification by the American Speech-Language-Hearing Association, licensure in North Carolina as well as in most other states, and graduate certification by the North Carolina State Department of Public Instruction.